Georges Momboye

-Georges Momboye (born in Kouibly) is an Ivorian dancer and choreographer working in Paris.
+Georges Momboye (born 20th century in Kouibly) is an Ivorian dancer and choreographer working in Paris.
 He is considered one of the most representative artists in modern African dance.

-Momboye's style draws from those of Alvin Ailey, Brigitte Matenzi, Rick Odums and Gisèle Houri among others, and it is characterized by a fusion of African traditional dance and european ballet.
+Momboye's style draws from those of Alvin Ailey, Brigitte Matenzi, Rick Odums and Gisèle Houri among others, and it is characterized by a fusion of African traditional dance and European ballet.
 He has choreographed several international, award-winning dance shows, both with his own troupe (the Georges Momboye Dance Company, founded in 1992) and with other artists.
-Some of his most successful works are an adaptation of Igor Stravinskij's Rite of Spring and the circus-inspired live show Afrika!
+Some of his most successful works are an adaptation of Igor Stravinsky's The Rite of Spring and the circus-inspired live show Afrika!
 Afrika!